wooferzfg/wwrando/README.md

 Better Wind Waker

-This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando).
+This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's WW Randomizer](https://github.com/LagoLunatic/wwrando).

 **This adds features from the Wind Waker Randomizer to an ISO without randomization.**
 Intended to make a more enjoyable casual experience reflecting many changes made for Wind Waker HD.